Associate Director of Pre-Orientation and Student Development

-Must be able to work independently exercising sound judgement, reasoning, and strong problem-solving skills.
+Work independently exercising sound judgement, reasoning, and strong problem-solving skills.

 Strong verbal and written communication skills.

-Maintains confidentiality/discretion at all times related to students, faculty, and staff and responds effectively to sensitive inquiries or complaints.
+Maintain confidentiality/discretion at all times related to students, faculty, and staff and responds effectively to sensitive inquiries or complaints.

-Commands strong interpersonal, analytical, management, and organization skills.
+Command strong interpersonal, analytical, management, and organization skills.

 Demonstrated creation and implementation of results-oriented programs and initiatives for student success and retention.